zephs1969/cac/README.md

 ﻿# [cac.sh][cac]
 ## bash script to [**c**hange **A**lacrittys **c**olour][cac] theme immediately

-- change from a bright to a dark theme with a touch of a button.
+- change from a bright to a dark theme with a touch of a button
 - explorer available Alacritty-themes on your screen
-- test all available colour-combinations of fore- and background colours
+- test all colour-combinations of fore- and background colours on your screen with the current theme

 use with: